isaacito12/fork-hev/Components/MotorGenerator2/README.md

-# Motor Generator 1 Component
+# Motor Generator 2 Component

-This is a model of motor drive unit specifically parameterized for Motor Generator 1 (MG1), which is used as part of power-split hybrid electric vehicle.
+This is a model of motor drive unit specifically parameterized for Motor Generator 2 (MG), which is used as part of power-split hybrid electric vehicle.
-MG1 controls the power splitting of internal combustion engine to distribute engine's mechanical power for driving vehicle axle and generating electric power.
+MG2 is the primary driving motor of a vehicle.
+It is also used for regenerative braking.

 This component is designed to be used as a reusable model.

-The main block is in Simulink library file `MotorGenerator1_refsub_library.mdl`.
+The main block is in Simulink library file `MotorGenerator2_refsub_library.mdl`.
-Harness model `MotorGenerator1_Component_harness_model.mdl`
+Harness model `MotorGenerator2_Component_harness_model.mdl`
 in the `Harness` folder is used to test the block.

 This component depends on the Motor Drive Unit component.